bigdotsoftware/posnetserver-android/README.md

 m_posnetServerAndroid.sendRequest(m_host, m_port, paragon);
 ```
-Note that SDK doesn't automatically sum total value and setTotal() must be called explicitely.
-This is intentional double-check to prevent from accidental input of wrong VAT rate, quantity or price in line positions.
+Note that SDK doesn't automatically sum total value and setTotal() must be called explicitly.
+This is an intentional double-check to prevent accidental input of wrong VAT rate, quantity or price in line positions.

 ### With different/mixed payment methods
 ```